Royal Montgomeryshire Militia: Ireland again

 returned to Welshpool where it was disembodied on 24 June.
 It was not embodied during the short Waterloo Campaign in 1815.

 Montgomeryshire Local Militia

 While the Regular Militia were the mainstay of national defence during the Revolutionary and Napoleonic Wars, they were supplemented from 1808 by the Local Militia, which were part-time and only to be used within their own districts except in the event of invasion.
 These were raised to counter the declining numbers of Volunteers (which in Montgomeryshire had been organised in 1803 as a composite corps of cavalry and infantry, the Montgomeryshire Volunteer Legion).
-The Local Militia quota set for Montgomeryshire was 1674 (six times the Regular Militia quota) and two regiments were formed in November 1808:Western, pp. 240–1.Fortescue, Vol VII, pp. 34–5, 334.
+The Local Militia quota set for Montgomeryshire was 1674 (six times the Regular Militia quota) and two regiments were formed in November 1808: